tracer-protocol/perpetual-executioner/readme.md

 Start the server: `yarn start`

+### Running Locally with Docker
+If you wish to run the service locally with Docker, run the following commands `docker build . -t executioner` then start the docker image using
+`docker run --env-file=.env executioner`

 ## Usage
 The executioner is waiting for matched orders on the `/submit` route.
 It expects orders of the form